aerialls/blog/content/posts/ubuntu-server-2204-image-packer-subiquity-for-proxmox.md

 +++
-title = "Ubuntu Server 20.04 image with Packer and Subiquity for Proxmox" slug = "ubuntu-server-2004-image-packer-subiquity-for-proxmox" date = "2020-05-13T18:31:00+02:00"
+title = "Ubuntu Server 22.04 image with Packer and Subiquity for Proxmox" slug = "ubuntu-server-2204-image-packer-subiquity-for-proxmox" date = "2022-04-30T19:00:00+02:00"
 lastmod = "2022-04-30T19:00:00+02:00"
 categories = ["automation"]
 tags = ["ubuntu", "packer", "proxmox"]
 +++

-{{< notice note >}}
-For Ubuntu Server 22.04, [another post]({{< relref "ubuntu-server-2204-image-packer-subiquity-for-proxmox.md" >}}) covers this topic.
-{{< /notice >}}

-Starting with 20.04, Ubuntu decided to update the live server installer to implement the [autoinstall specification](https://ubuntu.com/server/docs/install/autoinstall) to be able to fully automate the install process using only Subiquity.
-Subiquity is the new server installer (aka "ubiquity for servers") and aims to replace the previous classic system based on debian-installer.

-This article illustrates how to generate an Ubuntu Server 20.04 image template using Packer and only Subiquity on Proxmox.
+This article illustrates how to generate an Ubuntu Server 22.04 image template using Packer and only Subiquity on Proxmox.

-## Introduction

-Subiquity is only available in the `live` version of the image file (for instance `ubuntu-20.04.4-live-server-amd64.iso`).
-The previous system based on debian-installer (preseed files) has been discontinued and won't work anymore.

-{{< notice tip >}}
-It's still possible to use debian-installer by downloading the legacy server image that can be found in a dedicated folder `ubuntu-legacy-server` on the official [Ubuntu images repository](http://cdimage.ubuntu.com/ubuntu-legacy-server/releases/20.04/release/).
-{{< /notice >}}

 ## Subiquity